IMADILKHAN/Techno-Barista/README.md

 * **HTML**, **CSS**, and **Javascript** with [Bootstrap 3]

 ### Authorization
-For authorization I have used Auth0
+For authorization I have used Auth0.
+The application follows Role-based-permission-Control or [RBAC] architecture.